zwets/zwets.github.io/about.md

 #### Why IO?

 I started this site when I found out that I could conveniently host so-called "GitHub Pages" at zwets.github.io, while using a domain name of my own.
-The **io** from github.io stuck, and apart from it being fitting in a geeky way, you can ask any Italian why io makes sense.
+The **io** from github.io stuck, and apart from it being fitting in a geeky way, ask any Italian why io makes sense.

 ###### Footnotes